Apple Spice Cake with Cream Cheese Frosting

 - In a large bowl whisk together the flour, baking soda, baking powder, salt, cinnamon, ginger & nutmeg.

-- In a large bowl using an electric mixer beat together the oil, sugars, eggs and vanilla.
-Then stir in the apple sauce, grated apple and sour cream.
+- In a separate large bowl using an electric mixer or wire whisk, mix together the oil, sugars, eggs and vanilla.
+There should be no lumps of sugar of pieces of egg.

-- In a large bowl beat together the butter until soft.
+- In a large bowl butter until soft.
 Then beat in the cream cheese until no lumps remain.

 Notes